 South Australia is a wine paradise, and these days where there is wine, there is gin.
 Never Never Distilling is at the forefront of a new wave of Aussie gins, however, it has stayed true to tradition with its award-winning varieties.
 For those who love Tanqueray 10, Plymouth or something similarly flavoured, this liquid is for you.

 It’s a classic gin with a big ABV (52%).
-In November 2019 the makers will move into a brand new, all-singing, all-dancing distillery with visitor centre in the Mclaren Vale.
+In November 2019 the makers moved into a brand new, all-singing, all-dancing distillery with visitor centre in the Mclaren Vale.
 Southern Strength is served best in a Martini, I like it garnished with something savoury to snack on.
 But that’s me.

 The best gin, tried and tested